Peering Into a Glowing Lava Lake: A Granada, Nicaragua Story

 The crater is maybe 200 meters across.
 At the bottom — maybe 100 meters down — the lava lake glows.
 In daylight, it's a red shimmer behind white sulfur smoke.
 After sunset, it's unmistakable: molten rock, churning slowly, occasionally bursting in small splashes against the inner walls.

-The guides tell you the Spanish conquistadors called it "La Boca del Infierno" — the Mouth of Hell.
+The guides will tell you the Spanish conquistadors called it "La Boca del Infierno" — the Mouth of Hell.
 They erected a cross at the rim to ward off evil spirits.
 The cross is still there.

-I took photos but they don't capture it.
+Photos won't capture it.
 The heat.
 The smell.
 The low rumble that you feel in your chest more than hear.
 Some things you have to stand in front of.

 The Isletas